-Similarly, the blessings and benefit of godly wisdom and the destructive danger of a proud heart is a subject which not only reverberates throughout the book of Proverbs but we find it echoing through this central chapter.
+Similarly, the blessings and benefits of godly wisdom and the destructive danger of a proud heart is a subject which not only reverberates throughout the book of Proverbs, but we find it echoing through this central chapter.

-The author informs us in verse 5, that "everyone with a proud heart is detestable to the Lord and will not go unpunished", while is verse 19 we read "it is better to be lowly of spirit with the humble than to divide plunder with the proud".
+The author informs us in verse 5 that, "everyone with a proud heart is detestable to the Lord and will not go unpunished," while in verse 19 we read, "it is better to be lowly of spirit with the humble than to divide plunder with the proud."

-Paul explained this to the spiritual immature Corinthian Christians in a different way.
-He told them that good works carried out in spirit and truth will be tried by fire and will be rewarded.
+Paul explained this to the spiritually immature Corinthian Christians in a different way.
+He told them that good works carried out in spirit and truth will be tried by fire and rewarded.
 However, works carried out in the flesh will be tried in the fire and destroyed.
-Only works carried out in humility of heart, through the power of the indwelling Holy Spirit will receive the promised reward.
-Works that are produced by the spirit of pride, which relies on self will be destroyed - however commendable they may appear.
+Only works carried out in humility of heart, through the power of the indwelling Holy Spirit, will receive the promised reward.
+Works that are produced by the spirit of pride, which relies on self, will be destroyed - however commendable they may appear.

 The noxious nature of pride, self-will, self-importance, or arrogance, must never be minimised - because pride is destructive and a haughty spirit will cause us to fall.